Who to contact

 Pool party!
 We love to swim and my family loves the Bay.
 We clean and maintain our pool so that water and pool chemicals stay out of stormdrains because they carry water right into our creeks and Bay.

 Cars make air and water pollution so keep your car in good shape.
-Have it serviced at a Clan Bay Business autoshop.
+Have it serviced at a Clean Bay Business autoshop.

 Less is better when it comes to household chemicals.
 We avoid buying too many cleaners, pesticides and other chemicals.
 When we have something to get rid of we bring it to the Palo Alto Household Hazardous Waste Station.